Skip to main content

 • If you have Marketplace insurance, your will need Form 1095-A.

 • Note, we will not be able to help anyone who has a joint Marketplace insurance plan with their spouse.
-If you have a joint plan, we ask that you schedule an appointment with the Low Income Tax Lab by calling (801) 655-0258.
+But the Low Income Taxpayer Clinic (LITC) located at UVU may help you.

 • Form 8843